Student Records Policy

 Each office that maintains education records shall adopt its own policy regarding the destruction of education records, subject to the University Record Retention policy.
 No education record, however, may be destroyed if there is an outstanding request or notice of pending request to inspect and review the record.
 Also, the record of requests for and disclosures of the education record and any explanations that are a part of the record must be maintained for as long as the education record to which it pertains is maintained.

-The record custodian shall maintain documentation of requests and disclosures of personally identifiable information from a student's education records.
+The applicable record custodian shall maintain documentation of requests and disclosures of personally identifiable information from a student's education records.
 The record shall include, whether requests are granted or not, the name(s) of the person(s) who requested the information; the names of the additional parties to whom the receiving party may disclose the information on behalf of the University; and their legitimate interests in the information.
-Records of requests and disclosures will not be maintained for: (1) requests made by the student; (2) requests for which the student has given written consent; (3) requests made by school officials with legitimate educational interests; or (4) requests for directory information.
+Records of requests and disclosures will not be maintained for: (a) requests made by the student; (b) requests for which the student has given written consent; (c) requests made by school officials with legitimate educational interests; or (d) requests for directory information.

 The record of requests and disclosures may be inspected by the student, by school officials responsible for the custody of the records, and by federal and state officials for the purpose of auditing record keeping procedures.

-If a student believes that the University is not in compliance with the KU Student Record Policy and/or the Family Educational Rights and Privacy Act (FERPA), the student should check first with the office involved and/or the Office of the Vice Provost for Student Success Lawrence/Edwards campus, or the Office of the Dean of Students (Medical Center).
+If a student believes that the University is not in compliance with this policy and/or the Family Educational Rights and Privacy Act (FERPA), the student should check first with the office involved and/or the Office of the Vice Provost for Enrollment Management (Lawrence/Edwards campus), or the applicable Dean of Students (Medical Center).

 If a student wishes to file a complaint with the federal government concerning the University's failure to comply with FERPA, the student must submit the complaint, in writing, to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
-20202-5920, (https://www.ed.gov/category/keyword/family-policy-compliance-office-fpco).
+20202-5920, (https://studentprivacy.ed.gov/file-a-complaint).
 The Family Policy Compliance Office will notify the student and the University when the complaint has been received.
 They will investigate the complaint, and may require further information.
-Following its investigation, they will provide written notification of its findings and basis for such findings.
-In the event the University is found not to be in compliance, it will be afforded the necessary time to comply.
+Following the investigation, they will provide written notification of findings and the basis for such findings.
+In the event the University is found not to comply, it will be afforded the necessary time to comply.
 If it does not then comply, additional action may be taken by the Family Policy Compliance Office.
 For guidelines concerning this complaint procedure, see 34 CFR Paragraph 99.64 and the subsequent regulations of the Family Educational Rights and Privacy Act.

 Faculty, staff and/or student employees who violate this University policy may be subject to disciplinary action for misconduct and/or performance based on the administrative process appropriate to their employment.